-Dr. Hayek presented LIT: Approval of Lamar Institute of Technology's Strategic Plan: 2020-2025.
+Dr. Hayek presented LU: Approval of Lamar University's Strategic Plan: 2020-2025.
 The committee approved the item to be taken to the full Board.

-Dr. Hayek presented LIT: Addition of an Associate of Applied Science in Commercial Electrical Technology.
+Dr. Hayek presented SRSU: Degree Program Addition-Bachelor of Science in Agriculture.
 The committee approved the item to be taken to the full Board.